rayanfam/rayanfam.github.io/_posts/2018-09-03-hypervisor-from-scratch-part-2.md

 ## **IRP Major Functions**

 Besides our kernel-mode driver ("**MyHypervisorDriver**"), we'll create a user-mode application called "**MyHypervisorApp**".
-First of all, I should encourage you to write most of your codes (whenever it's possible) in user-mode rather than the kernel-mode, and that's because you might not have handled exceptions properly.
+First of all, I should encourage you to write most of the codes (whenever it's possible) in user-mode rather than the kernel-mode, and that's because you might not have handled exceptions properly.
 Hence, it leads to BSODs, or on the other hand, running less code in kernel-mode reduces the possibility of putting some nasty kernel-mode bugs.

-If you remember from the [previous part](https://rayanfam.com/topics/hypervisor-from-scratch-part-1/), we create a Windows driver.
+If you remember from the [previous part](https://rayanfam.com/topics/hypervisor-from-scratch-part-1/), we created a Windows driver.
 Now we want to extend our project to support more IRP Major functions.

 IRP Major Functions are located in a conventional Windows table created for every device.
-Once you register your device in Windows, you have to introduce these functions in which you handle these IRP Major Functions.
+Once we register a device in Windows, we have to introduce a handler for these IRP Major Functions.

-That's like every device has a table of its Major Functions.
+That's like every device has a table of Major Functions.
 Whenever a user-mode application calls any of these functions, Windows finds the corresponding function (if the device driver supports that MJ Function), then passes an IRP to the kernel driver.

 ### **What is an IRP?**

 So, what is an **IRP**?
-The IRP structure is a structure that represents an I/O Request Packet.
+IRP is a structure that represents an I/O Request Packet.
 This packet contains many details about its caller, parameters, state of the packet, etc. We extract the caller parameters from the IRP packet.

+Now, we can handle the user-mode request in the kernel based on the details provided by IRP.

-Remember, when our routine in the kernel driver receives the IRP packet, it's the responsibility of our codes to investigate the caller and check its privileges, etc.
+Remember, when our functions in the kernel driver receive the IRP packet, it's the responsibility of our code to investigate the caller and check its privileges, etc.

 ### **Configuring IRP Major Functions**

-After that, we need to introduce the Major Functions of our device.
+After registering a device (explained in the previous part), we need to introduce the Major Functions of our device.

+The following code is responsible for configuring different IRP MJ Functions and introducing custom kernel-mode functions as the IRP handlers.

 ```
 	if (NtStatus == STATUS_SUCCESS && NtStatusSymLinkResult == STATUS_SUCCESS)